 - ice cold water – the water needs to be ICE COLD to prevent the pea size pieces of butter from melting.
 Remember – cold chunks of butter mean flaky dough!

-TIP: If you are really short on time, you can use a store-bought pie crust or go the crustless option – simply pour the filling in a greased pie pan and bake as directed.
+recipe shortcut: feel free to use store-bought crust or go crustless for an even quicker recipe!
+Simply pour the filling in a greased pie pan and bake as directed.

-- canned pumpkin puree – pick up one 15-ounce can of pure pumpkin puree (not pumpkin pie filling).
+- canned pumpkin puree – pick up one 15-ounce can of pure pumpkin pureée (not pumpkin pie filling).
 Rows of cans should be easy to spot in grocery stores this time of year.

 - pumpkin pie spice – use store-bought or homemade pumpkin pie spice.
 I found 1 teaspoon to be just the right amount, but you can add up to 2 teaspoons if you like your pumpkin pie more spicy.